 Method B. The outlet of the test canister system shall be open to the diurnal evaporative emission measurement enclosure, as described in 40 CFR 86.107-96(a)(1) as amended by section III.A. of these test procedures, to measure hydrocarbon emissions.
 The pressure inside the enclosure shall not impede or assist flow through the canister system.
 This enclosure shall be sized appropriately to achieve a minimum resolution of ± 5 mg at a total hydrocarbon concentration of 10 mg/total enclosure volume.

 Method C. The canister emissions shall be continuously analyzed using a FID and integrated with continuous flow measurements to provide the mass of hydrocarbon emissions from the canister for each 24-hour diurnal period.
-Method C may be used subject to advance approval by the Executive Officer.
+Method C may be used subject to advance approval by the Executive Officer following the process in subsection III.G.4.
 Approval would require proof that all canister emissions are routed to the FID and that pressure inside the enclosure does not impede or assist flow through the canister system.

 Hydrocarbon Mass Determination.
 There is no requirement to separately measure for alcohol emissions in this bleed emission test.